Europe Explorer

 PACKING

 It's important that your bags can be locked, as on local transport it may be necessary that your luggage gets stowed separately (and unattended).
 The smaller your bag the better for you and other passengers.
-To ensure maximum comfort, try to pack small and light., WATER BOTTLE
+To ensure maximum comfort, try to pack small and light.

 Physical rating